billiesu/my_order_system/README.md

 # Order Management System

-#### We depoy this web in the AliCLoud, you can visit [Order Management System](http://tntrpg.com:5000).
+#### We depoy this projects in the AliCLoud, you can visit [Order Management System](http://tntrpg.com:5000).
 This is a full-stack project (including front-end in `html/css/javascript/Bootstrap` and back-end in `nodejs/MongoDB`).
-We will create A web that allows retailers to manage all orders.
+We create A web that allows retailers to manage all orders/products/clients.
 Each time when retailers input the message, the database will keep these massages.

 <img alt="Diagram" src="https://github.com/ourarash/nodejs_fullstack/blob/master/diagram.png?raw=true" width="400" text-align="center">